avasdao/causes-cash/docs/ROADMAP.md

 ## Roadmap of planned features and ideas

-_Last updated: May 9, 2020_
+_Last updated: July 1, 2020_

 The goal for __[Causes Cash](https://causes.cash)__ is to make BUIDLing for Bitcoin Cash sustainable; through contributions in the form of financial, labor, resources and more.

 ## Underway

-- [ ] Reach out to the Bitcoin Cash community for platform feedback.
+- [ ] Enable user-creation of 1 of 3 campaign types.
 - [ ] Enable dynamic content using IPFS OrbitDB.
-- [ ] Enable a secure web wallet, dedicated to public pledges.

 ## Planned